PostgreSQL Union, Union ALL with Examples

 The WHERE condition(s) are the conditions that must be met for records to be retrieved.

-Note: that since the UNION operator doesn't return duplicates, the use of UNION DISTINCT will have no impact on the results.
+Note: Since the UNION operator does not return duplicates, the use of UNION DISTINCT will have no impact on the results.

 Book: